ibm-cloud-docs/containers/ts-cert-failed.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

-When you run the `cluster ca create` command, you see an error message similar to the following.
+When you run the `cluster ca create` command, you see an error message similar to the following example.
 {: tsSymptoms}

 ```sh